Codebee50/hng-chrome-extension-api/DOCUMENTATION.md

     "deferred": "false"
 }
 ```
-the `defered` attribute specifies if transcript should be generated while creating the video if it is false, the transcript for the video is generated instantly but this might take some time for long videos hence causing waiting periods.
-When true, the transcript is not generated and is set to pending a transcript can be genreated later on using the `transcribe-video` endpoint, this is done to improve speed of creating videos.
+the `deferred` attribute specifies if transcript should be generated while creating the video. if `deferred` is false, the transcript for the video is generated instantly but this might take some time for long videos hence causing long waiting periods.
+When true, the transcript is not generated and is set to pending a transcript can be genreated later on using the `transcribe-video` endpoint, this is done to improve speed for create video requests.

 ### Returns